fitbez/socialMomsies/README.md

 User can select activities and city that they would like to search for.
 ![Home](https://github.com/espielabis/socialMomsies/blob/master/client/public/images/explore.png)

-To search activities  click the Amazon button to render the Amazon search bar.
-Search for a product and the associated product results will render.
+To search activities  click the search powered by Yelp button to render the search results.
 ![Explore](https://github.com/espielabis/socialMomsies/blob/master/client/public/images/yelpapi.png)

 User can create playgroup, search for a play playgroup based on name and locations and chat.